araohatkokate/araohatkokate/README.md

 <style>
   /* Add CSS styles for the headings */ .section-heading {
-    display: inline-block; /* Display headings on the same line */
+    display: inline; /* Display headings on the same line */
     margin-right: 20 px; /* Add some space between the headings */ }
 </style>